WikiHosterNet/UploadWizardWBW/README.md

 ## Note

 The UploadWizard extension needs to be installed and configured to require additional licenses which in turn require the system messages and the icon file provided with this code.

+## TODO

+- Turn this into an actual extension to declutter "LocalSettings.php".
+- Translate system messages into English.